WalletWasabi/WasabiDoc/docs/using-wasabi/InstallPackage.md

 If the message returned says `Good signature from zkSNACKs` and that it was signed with `Primary key fingerprint: ${zksnacksPublicKeyFingerprint}`, then the software was not tampered with since the developer signed it.

 :::tip
-The output from the verify command may contain a warning that the "key is not certified with a trusted signature".
+The output from the verify command may contain `WARNING: This key is not certified with a trusted signature!`.
 You can ignore this, but if you want to fully verify your download, you need to ask people you trust to confirm that the key fingerprint belongs to zkSNACKs.
 :::

 4. [GUI] Install by double clicking and follow the GUI Instruction. </br>
    [CLI] In the Download repository, run the command `sudo dpkg -i Wasabi-${currentVersion}.deb`.

-After the first run, a [working directory](/FAQ/FAQ-UseWasabi.md#where-can-i-find-the-wasabi-data-folder) will be created.
+After the first run, a [data folder](/FAQ/FAQ-UseWasabi.md#where-can-i-find-the-wasabi-data-folder) will be created.
 Among others, here is where your wallet files and your logs reside.

 ## Other Linux